-As ketamine began to be a commonly used in for pain, reports of it eliminating depression also occurred.
+When Ketamine was being used in surgeries of mental health patients, reports of it eliminating depression occurred.
 The scientific literature over the past 15 years is just starting to fully show the promise of Ketamine as a mental health treatment.
 As a generic drug that has outlived its patent, there is no financial incentive for pharmaceutical companies to pay tens of millions of dollars to fund an FDA approved trial.

 Ketamine infusions are a medical procedure provided by medical professionals.
 They are administered intravenously (IV), over the course of 45-60 minutes, in a controlled and comfortable environment.
 Most patients report a relaxing experience during the treatment.

-Research and Nora Finnegan’s personal experience from performing over a thousand ketamine infusions have found that common short-term side effects are tiredness, confusion, dizziness and nausea that last no longer than the day of the treatment.
+Research and out personal experience from performing thousands of ketamine infusions have found that common short-term side effects are tiredness, confusion, dizziness, and nausea that rarely last longer than the day of the treatment.
 Less commonly, patients can experience headaches, anxiety, and a prolonged dissociative state beyond the treatment.

 Yes, Ketamine is listed as a schedule III substance from the DEA.
 “Schedule III drugs, substances, or chemicals are defined as drugs with a moderate to low potential for physical and psychological dependence” (DEA) This also means that Ketamine’s use without a prescription from a medical professional is illegal.

-With Nora Finnegan’s extensive history in dealing with insurance companies for Ketamine infusions, we will always do our best to maximize your insurances coverage for the treatments.
-All you have to do is provide your health insurance card and our software will do the rest!
-Based on her experience, we know most patients will have a majority of the costs covered.
+With our experience in dealing with insurance companies for Ketamine infusions, we will always do our best to maximize your insurances coverage of the treatments.
+All you have to do is provide your health insurance card and we will do the rest!
+Based experience, we know most patients will have a significant portion covered.

-Insurance coverage varies from patient to patient even if they have the same health insurance company.
-Because Ketamine is not an FDA approved treatment for mental health and pain conditions, we cannot guarantee that you will be covered 100%.
+Insurance coverage varies from patient to patient even if they have the same health insurance plan.
+Because Ketamine is not an FDA approved treatment for mental health, we cannot guarantee you there will be coverage.

 As an independently operated clinic, please understand that we require upfront payment for Co-pays, Co-insurance, Deductibles, and out-of-pocket costs.
 HSA/FSA Cards, Credit Cards, Debit Cards, Money Orders, or patient financing with Advanced Care are all acceptable forms of payment.